-When finding yourself in Vienna, it goes without saying that a walk through its historic streets and visits of the Gothic or Baroque buildings is a necessity.
-So take a chance to visit the historic Belvedere which is consisted of two palaces built in Baroque style- the Upper and Lower Belvedere.
-The estate was built as a summer house for Prince Eugene of Savoy.
-Tours around its early modern period grounds are always available, so you have the chance to admire the architecture, interior design and visit the museum within, which includes masterpieces by Claude Monet and Vincent van Gogh.
+During your cruise to Vienna, a walk through the city’s historic streets and visits to the Gothic and Baroque buildings that line it are a necessity.
+Belvedere, which consists of 2 palaces built in a Baroque style, was built as a summer house for Prince Eugene of Savoy.
+Tours around its early modern period ground are always available, so you have the chance to admire the architecture, interior design and visit the museum within, which includes masterpieces by Claude Monet and Vincent Van Gogh.

-For the art lovers, the Kunsthistorisches Museum is a short minute walk from St. Stephen’s Cathedral.
-The Museum was first opened in 1891 and was built by Emperor Franz Joseph for Habsburgs’ collection of art.
-The museum is home to masterpieces by artists like Raphael, Rubens and Pieter Bruegel while it contains art from ancient Egypt up to late 18th century, covering five different millennia and making the museum a walk through the history of art.
+For art lovers, Kunsthistorisches Museum Wein is a 1 minute walk from St. Stephen’s Cathedral.
+The museum was first opened in 1891 and was built by Emperor Franz Joseph for Habsburg’s collection of art.
+The museum is home to masterpieces by artists like Raphael, Rubens and Bruegel and boasts a collection of artworks from ancient Egypt up to the late 18th century.
+Covering 5 different millennia means a walk through the museum is more like a walk through the history of art.

-If you have the chance, you will not regret attending a performance at the State Opera or ‘Wiener Staatsoper’ as they call it in Vienna.
+If you have the chance, you won’t regret attending a performance at the State Opera.
 Opened in 1869, it has hosted numerous performances by well-known composers and musicians.
-It is estimated that it produces roughly 60 operas and over 350 ballet performances per year, so each day you may be able to attend a different performance!
-The State Opera is also closely linked to the famous Vienna Philharmonic as its members are recruited from the Vienna State Opera.
+It is estimated that it produces roughly 60 operas and over 350 ballet performances per year, so each day you may be able to attend a different performance.